-WCCNM's Administrative Entity is currently working with NMDWS on ETPL policy development and training provider guidance to collect and report USDOL required performance data.
-Once complete, the new NMDWS ETPL Policy and resulting WCCNM ETPL Policy will be distributed to all Central Region partners along with additional training provider process and reporting training meetings, guidance and collaboration to assist training providers in getting on and staying on the ETPL based on their performance reports.
+WCCNM's Administrative Entity worked with NMDWS on the ETPL policy development and training provider guidance to collect and report USDOL required performance data.
+The new NMDWS ETPL Policy was recently released and the WCCNM is currently updating its ETPL Policy to ensure compliance.
+The resulting WCCNM ETPL Policy will be distributed to all Central Region partners along with additional training provider process and reporting training meetings, guidance and collaboration to assist training providers in getting on and staying on the ETPL based on their performance reports.